KyleGospo/docs.bazzite.gg/src/Gaming/Hardware_compatibility_for_gaming.md

 PROTON_USE_WINED3D=1 %command%
 ```

+This will use the OpenGL translation as opposed to Vulkan.

+## Storage Filesystems

-## Unsupported Filesystems for Secondary Drives
+### Unsupported Filesystems for Secondary Drives

 !!! warning